JuliaDynamics/ResumableFunctions.jl/docs/src/manual.md

 DocTestSetup = nothing
 ```

-If the `@resumable function` returns normally and error will be thrown if called again.
+When the `@resumable function` returns normally an error will be thrown if called again.

 ## Two-way communication